Roy J. Fish School of Evangelism and Missions

 Students must meet the requirements for missionary appointment and be appointed by the IMB.
 The appointment must involve two years of service.
 The placement in most cases must include: (1) involvement with starting new congregations and/or developing a strategy for a people group, and (2) a carefully monitored supervisory relationship with a veteran church planter or missionary.
 Students should apply for appointment at least one year before the proposed beginning date of missionary service and should carefully plan the sequence of courses in order to coordinate with the proposed beginning date of missionary service.

 During the student’s field assignment, he or she will have the option of taking two modular courses taught on a rotating basis at an international location.

 The two field based modular courses are Animistic Folk Religions and Applied Anthropology for Church Planting.
 The Remaining 12 hours will include FPO, Language Acquisition, Missions Mentorship, and an online section of Cross-Cultural Ethics.
 If the Dean approves the student to go with another missions sending organization, the FPO course may be subbed with another appropriate course at the Dean’s discretion.

-1 Female students take WOMST 4043 Expository Communication of Biblical Truth.
+1. Female students take WOMST 4043 Introduction to Expository Teaching.

 We’re here to answer them.
 Reach out to our Admissions Team and we’ll be in touch by phone, text, or email.